Towards relational health

 Arts Psychotherapists work with individuals of all ages and abilities at various stages of life across different services.

 Arts Psychotherapies can be beneficial for those who struggle to identify or express their difficulties, making it hard for them to access suitable support.
 It can also help individuals who find the close interpersonal interactions in psychological treatments challenging to maintain.
+We often work with people with Complex Emotional Needs, including people that may attract a diagnosis of Personality Disorder, Psychosis or Schizophrenia.

 If you are a clinician interested in how Arts Psychotherapies might benefit the people you support, please contact our team.
 We can discuss potential treatment options.
 Our service is organized into teams that support inpatient, community-based patients, and children and young people.
 Contact our Team Leads